nk-droid/contextkit/README.md

 - searchable nodes and paths
 - node-kind and edge-kind filters
 - inferred-relationship toggles
+- isolated-node filtering
 - evidence inspection
+- runtime-flow step controls
 - automatic horizontal and vertical layouts
 - JSON file and directory imports

-Imported graph documents and repository metadata are persisted in SQLite through a `DB` binding.
-Local development stores the database under `web/.wrangler/state/`; hosted deployments use Cloudflare D1.
+Imported graph documents and repository metadata are persisted through a Cloudflare D1 `DB` binding.
+Local development uses a SQLite-backed D1 database under `web/.wrangler/state/`; hosted deployments use Cloudflare D1.
+Imports with the same repository ID replace the stored graph document.
 No repository is seeded.

 ## Safety Model

 - ContextKit does not need to be installed inside the target repository.
-- Public GitHub repositories are cloned into a temporary workspace.
+- Public GitHub repositories are shallow-cloned into a temporary workspace.
-- Local repositories are inspected in place without writing to them.
+- Local repositories are inspected in place by read-only agent tools.
 - Agent tools are restricted to repository reading and searching.
-- Generated context is written outside the target repository by default.
+- Generated context goes under the invoking directory by default; run from outside the target repository or use `--output` to keep it external.
 - Graph output is written to a temporary file and validated before an atomic replacement.
-- Invalid regeneration preserves the previous valid graph.
+- Invalid regeneration preserves the previous graph and saves rejected output as `.REPO_GRAPH.invalid-output.txt` in the output directory.
-- Evidence paths must remain inside the repository and exist at validation time.
+- The CLI validator rejects evidence paths that escape the repository or do not exist there.

 Generated context is still a starting point for investigation, not a replacement for code review.